 Downing, J. M., Lawson, W. J., Williams, Z. C., Baig, S. B., Haong, W., Waquad, A. S., Dolia, R. N., Shnaydruk, A., Goski, V., and Whittom Reiken, A. A. (2014) Effects of bromelain on mucins of the ATCC HTB-55 cell line: possibilities for a novel therapeautic.
-Abstract and poster presentation for Mississippi College and Tougaloo College 9th Annual research Symposium, Tougaloo College, Jackson, MS, Spring 2014.
+Abstract and poster presentation for Mississippi College and Tougaloo College 11th Annual research Symposium, Tougaloo College, Jackson, MS, spring 2014. #

 Dramis, N., Cannon, P., Sullivan, S., and Whittom Reiken, A. (2012).
 Identifying the mtDNA HV Haplotype.
-Mississippi College Department of Biological Sciences (Extended abstract and short abstract) Mississippi College and Tougaloo College 9th Annual research Symposium, Tougaloo College, Jackson, MS.
+Extended Abstract, Short Abstract, and Oral Presentation, Presented by Nicole Dramis.
+Mississippi College and Tougaloo College 9th Annual Research Symposium, Tougaloo College, Jackson, MS. #

 Giuffria, B., Bridges, L., Ferger, Z., Windham, J., Rosado, D. J. and Whittom Reiken, A. (2012).
 The Effects of Pseudognathalium obtusifolum Extracts on Eukaryotic and Bacterial Cell Proliferation.
-Mississippi College Department of Biological Sciences (Extended abstract and short abstract) Mississippi College and Tougaloo College 9th Annual research Symposium, Tougaloo College, Jackson, MS.
+Extended Abstract, Short Abstract, and Oral Presentation, Presented by Benjamin Giuffria.
+Mississippi College and Tougaloo College 9th Annual Research Symposium, Tougaloo College, Jackson, MS. #